hxr66666/cdc-java-cdc-office/cdc-office-tools/ksd-ug.md

                                   dedicated sheet.
     --separator <arg>             Optional char separator for csv files (default: ';').
-    --sheet <arg>                 Name of the sheet in the xls, xlsx or ods output file.
+    --sheet <arg>                 Name of the delta sheet in the output file. (default: "Delta").
     --sheet1 <arg>                Name of the sheet in the first xls, xlsx or ods input file.
 If omitted, the first sheet is loaded